waheedullahkhan001/internal-hack/README.md

-# internal-hack
+# Internal Hack POC

-This is base to start an internal hack.
+This is could serve as base to start from.

 ## Things included
 - Dev C++ Project that creates custom dll.